 - 1. The SCC analyst analyzes the data and sends provisional tables to the lead author.
 The lead author sends the data tables to the small writing group for review within 1-2 weeks. - 2.
 The small writing group works closely with the lead author and SCC analyst to rigorously review the data tables.
 The methods, definitions, coding, and analyses are revised as needed. - 3.
 The lead author organizes a conference call with the large writing group before the manuscript is drafted.
-The large writing group should review and agree to the objectives, methods, data tables, main points, and target journal. - Major revisions not included in the originally approved proposal require Steering Committee approval.
-See the Guide to Working with BCSC Data on the Working with the BCSC page on the BCSC website for details.
+The large writing group should review and agree to the objectives, methods, data tables, main points, and target journal. - 4.
+Major revisions not included in the originally approved proposal require Steering Committee approval.
+See the Guide to Working with BCSC Data for details.